VaclavDedik/jboss-seam/examples/readme.txt

 dvdstore/             The Seam DVD Store demo demonstrating jBPM
                       support in Seam

+contactlist/          The Seam Contact List demo demonstrating use
+                      of the Seam application framework

 blog/                 The Seam blog example, showing how to write
                       RESTful applications using Seam